The Email Power Hour and the Value of A/B Testing

 Though a small text variation, Alli tested the messaging strategy for verification:

-A) “Everyone else is doing it”
+A) “Everyone else is doing it.”

-B) “What’s in it for me”
+B) “What’s in it for me?”

-Option B resulted in a 23% send-to-convert rate over Option A. This messaging strategy promoting a betterhost acceptance rate was then passed along to the Verification landing page.
-Next up, Alli said she plans on testing other elements of the email such as the balloon graphic and highlighting different surfers within the email, to hone the best combination and continue to improve the onboarding series.
+Option B resulted in a 23% better send-to-convert rate over Option A. The strategy promoting a better host acceptance rate was then passed along to the verification landing page.
+Next up, Alli said she plans to test other elements of the email, such as swapping out the balloon graphic and highlighting different surfers within the email, to fine tune the best combination and continue to improve the onboarding series.

-Lastly, the third and final A/B test we reviewed was for a newsletter digest email that Justin sends out to his Fresh Inbox subscribers weekly.
-When Justin isn’t writing amazing content for Email on Acid or developing his own product (maybe he also is using a Time-Turner like Hermione?), he maintains Fresh Inbox: a great blog covering interactive and advanced email design techniques and news.
+The third and final A/B test we reviewed was for a weekly newsletter digest that Justin sends to his Fresh Inbox subscribers.
+When Justin isn’t writing amazing content for Email on Acid or developing his own product, he maintains Fresh Inbox, a great blog covering interactive and advanced email design techniques and news.

 Subject line A: #EmailGeeks Digest: Interactive Email Galore

 Subject line B: #EmailGeeks Digest: Interactive Pokemon GO Email